harshjayprakash/hx-blok/README.md

 | logic | a translation layer that handles logic and storage for the presentation |
 | presentation | handles the graphical user interface |

-## What's new in this version (0.6)
+## What's new in this version (0.7)

 ### Visual

-* Light and Dark mode, specified by Command Line Arguments.
-* Changed colours
+* Light mode mark colour changed to aqua.

 ### Internal

-* More organised code.
-* Typdefs are now standard structs.
 * Improved doxygen documentation.
-* Block object renamed to Square.
-* Debugging Mechanisms macros have a global switch.
-* Grid is now a Vector.
-* Now using wide character versions of functions.
+* Continued vector implementation.
+* Collusion system with marks.
+* Boundary system has been added.
-* More safety checks _(not 100% fool-proof)_
+* Safety checks _(not 100% fool-proof)_

 ## What is currently being worked on

-* Doxygen Documenetion
+* Doxygen Documentation
 * Vector Module.

 ## Limitations and Known Issues

 * Regions cannot be unmarked.
 * Vector can store duplicate mark regions.
-* The Square can moved out of the window region.
-* The Square can be covering a mark region without indication.
+* The Square can be covering the last marked region without indication.
 * GDI32 Graphics can flicker.

 ## Compilation and Execuation